exeguydev/wsl-setup/README.md

 # 🚀 WSL Setup Script

 ### THIS IS MY FIRST PERSONAL SCRIPT!
 USE IT AT YOUR OWN RISK!
-## If You Found A Bug, Please Report It.
+If You Found A Bug, Please Report It!

 Automated setup script for WSL2 development environment with Zsh, Powerlevel10k, and essential dev tools.